WDSC-TV: History

 With the advent of digital broadcasting, WDSC-TV began billing itself as a full-market PBS station, including Orlando.
 While it had been available on cable in Orlando for over a decade, its digital signal, located in Bithlo with most other television stations in the market, gives it an over-the-air coverage area comparable to the market's previous primary PBS station WMFE-TV.
 However, on June 16, 2011, WDSC and PBS announced that the station would leave PBS, as Daytona State College could no longer afford to purchase its programming, following $4.8 million of funding to Florida's public radio and television stations vetoed by Governor Rick Scott in May 2011.
-PBS programming disappeared from channel 15 on July 1, 2011; WMFE also left PBS on the same date due to its then-planned sale to Daystar.
+PBS programming disappeared from channel 15 on July 1, 2011; WMFE also left PBS on the same date due to its then-planned sale to religious broadcaster Daystar.
 These moves left WBCC of Cocoa, which began branding as WUCF-TV at that time, as the only PBS station in the Central Florida television market.
 (WUCF-TV moved to the former WMFE-TV in 2012, a move that led to WBCC, now WEFS, departing PBS as well.)

+WDSC-TV continues to air programming from other sources such as the BBC, American Public Television and the National Educational Telecommunications Association.

+In 2024, it was announced that WDSC-TV would be the flagship station of The Joy of Painting with Nicholas Hankins, the unfinished 32nd season of the program that Bob Ross had started but died before production could begin.
+Further new seasons with Hankins have since been commissioned, all originating from WDSC-TV.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WDSC-TV shut down its analog signal, over UHF channel 15, which due to major equipment failure had been operating at significantly reduced power since September 25, 2008, on December 15 of that year.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 33.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 15.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 33, using virtual channel 15.

-The station continues to air public television from other sources such as American Public Television and the National Educational Telecommunications Association.